 What is the ketogenic diet?

-There is evidence that a ketogenic diet benefits people that suffer from seizures; however, these individuals are followed closely by a physician to be monitored for safety.
-Research studies are looking into the effects of a ketogenic diet with type 2 diabetes or heart disease as well as neurological disorders such as multiple sclerosis, Alzheimer’s, and Parkinson’s disease.
-However, more research needs to be done before the ketogenic diet can be recommended to prevent or treat these conditions.
+There is evidence that a ketogenic diet benefits people who suffer from seizures; however, they are followed closely by a physician for safety reasons.
+Research is looking into the effects of a ketogenic diet with type 2 diabetes, heart disease, and neurological disorders like multiple sclerosis, Alzheimer’s, and Parkinson’s disease.
+More research is needed before a ketogenic diet can safely be recommended to prevent or treat these conditions.